tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

 **Thoughts:** Worked on the Sum All Primes scripting challenge for the entire hour - this one has me quite stumped!
 Can't seem to wrap my mind around how to distinguish a number as prime.
 Will need to look at this again with fresh eyes tomorrow.

+### Day 41: January 10, 2019

+**Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

+**Thoughts:** Finally solved the Sum All Primes scripting challenge!
+I had to check out a hint or two before I got it - the "Sieve of Eratosthenes" Wiki page helped tremendously.
+It broke down how to find a prime number and those steps are what I based my code on.
+Not sure if it's the most efficient solution, but it works and makes more sense to me than the solutions on FreeCodeCamp.